adrfer/xcode-themes/README.md

 4. Click at the **-** button on the bottom

 --
 Hey, looking for Swift snippets?
-Check [xcode-snippets](https://github.com/adrfer/xcode-snippets).
+Check out [xcode-snippets](https://github.com/adrfer/xcode-snippets).

 Interested in key bindings?
 Take a look at [xcode-keybindings](https://github.com/adrfer/xcode-keybindings).